lge-ros2/cloisim/README.md

 If you don't want to build a project, just USE a release binary([Download linux version](https://github.com/lge-ros2/cloisim/releases)).
 And just refer to '[Usage](https://github.com/lge-ros2/cloisim#usage)' section.

+In terms of branch, 'main' is release(stable) version, and 'develop' is used for development(on-going).

 ### If you want to build a project

 Please visit here [build guide](https://github.com/lge-ros2/cloisim/wiki/Build-Guide).